Windows Azure Notification Hubs

 Push notification support in Windows Azure enables you to access an easy-to-use, multiplatform, and scaled-out push infrastructure, which greatly simplifies the implementation of push notifications for both consumer and enterprise applications for mobile platforms.

 What are Push Notifications?

 Smartphones and tablets have the ability to "notify" users when an event has occurred.
-On Windows Store applications, the notification can result in a toast: a modeless window appears, with a sound, to signal a new push.
-On Apple iOS devices, the push similarly interrupts the user with a dialog box to view or close the notification.
+In Windows Store applications, the notification can result in a toast: a modeless window appears, with a sound, to signal a new push.
+On Apple iOS devices, the push similarly interrupts with a dialog box, requesting the user to view or close the notification.
 Clicking View opens the application that is receiving the message.

 Push notifications help mobile devices display fresh information while remaining energy-efficient.
 Push notifications are a vital component for consumer apps, where they are used to increase app engagement and usage.
 Notifications are also useful to enterprises, when up-to-date information increases employee responsiveness to business events.

 Some specific examples of mobile engagement scenarios are:

 - Updating a tile on Windows 8 or Windows Phone with current financial information.

 - Alerting a user with a toast that some work item has been assigned to that user, in a workflow-based enterprise app.

 - Displaying a badge with the number of current sales leads in a CRM app (such as Microsoft Dynamics CRM).